igncp/demos/README.md

 - Clone the repo
 - Inside the repo directory, run: `npm install`
 - To start the server `npm run develop`

-## Roadmap

-I've updated this repository after it was inactive for several years.
-The remaining steps for existing charts are:

-1. [ ] Remove or change dependencies
-    - [ ] Remove Bootstrap but keep same look and feel
-1. [ ] Resolve TypeScript cases with `any`
-1. [ ] Resolve as many `@typescript-eslint/no-use-before-define` errors by using generics

 ## License